owlto-finance/owlto-sdk/README.md

 ## Reference
 ### Bridge options
-Bridge can have 2 options:

 #### 1.channel (number | required)
 User's identification for revenue share.
 #### 2.chainNameMapping (Map<string, string> | optional)
 Map user's chain names to Owlto chain names.

-For example, if user named Base Mainnet as "Base", you can set chainNameMapping["Base"] = "BaseMainnet"
+For example, if user named Base Mainnet as "Base", you can set `chainNameMapping["Base"] = "BaseMainnet"`.

-Then you can use "Base" as chain name in every function of bridge
+Then you can use "Base" as chain name in every function of bridge.

 ### Get pair info
-A pair info consists of three component: token name, from chain name, to chain name.
+A pair consists of three component: `token name`, `from chain name`, `to chain name`.

-You can only bridge supported pairs, there are two ways to find out which pairs are supported
+You can only bridge supported pairs, there are two ways to find out supported pair:

-1. bridge.getPairInfo(tokenName: string, fromChainName: string, toChainName: string)
+1. `bridge.getPairInfo(tokenName: string, fromChainName: string, toChainName: string)`

-2. bridge.getAllPairInfos()
+2. `bridge.getAllPairInfos()`